Jip-Hop/Auto-White-Balance-DNG-Sequences-on-MacOS/README.md

 ## How
 From each DNG sequence, 8 frames are analysed with [dcraw](https://www.dechifro.org/dcraw/).
 These AWB values are averaged into a single estimate white balance for the entire sequence.
 This value is then applied to all the frames in the sequence using [exiv2](https://www.exiv2.org).

+## Porting
+The awb.command contains the core functionality.
+It should be relatively easy to port to Linux (remove the part about installing dependencies with brew and install the dependencies manually).
+Probably would work under the Windows Subsystem for Linux too.

 ## Thanks to
 [Danne](http://github.com/dannephoto) and everyone credited in the [Switch](https://www.magiclantern.fm/forum/index.php?topic=15108.0) project.
 They figured out how to Auto White Balance DNG sequences with Switch.
 It does much more too, I recommend you check it out.
 I ported the AWB portion of Switch into this Workflow, so anyone can apply AWB to DNG sequences, regardless of which tool or camera was used to make the DNG files.